kushaniperera/Blog/pages/Research Proposal.md

 		- Android vs iOS
 - TODO distinguish between ethics, rights and moral
 - TODO Read on intro to ethics
-- /todo read on intro to legal aspects
+- TODO read on intro to legal aspects
+-